-Not afraid to challenge some of society’s norms, Fraser’s plays have been characterised by reflections on status within the complex realms of class, gender and age.
-What has been key, however, to his success is the belief that theatre should be accessible to everyone and a demand for high standards.
+Not afraid to challenge some of society’s norms, our plays have been characterised by reflections on status within the complex realms of class, gender and age.
+Power dynamics are often underlying themes in our work.

 Fraser developed an interest in theatre early on in life, studying the theories of the art both at school and university as well as throwing himself into the emotionally challenging world of acting itself.

 However, it wasn’t really until a reflective period post-thirty that Fraser truly started to develop himself as an all-round practitioner.
 A more relaxed attitude to acting, coupled with a little more life-experience, helped unlock more expressive and polished performances.

 Rubbing shoulders with educated and experienced actors and directors began to have a lot of positive influence on Fraser and also helped him identify his own style.
 Fraser has since built Front Row Theatre, played leading roles on stage, experienced treading the boards at the Malmö Opera and increased his in front of camera portfolio both artistically and commercially.
 He is also a fully trained drama pedagogue and he has built experience as an acting coach.